framedsc/Sitesource/markdown/GameGuides/DeadSpace2.md

 ### Notes
   1. Hotsampling does not seem to work when CE is running.
 Set game to desired DSR resolution before starting CE. (it runs well at large resolutions)
-  2. Run Dead Space 2, set resolution to desired screenshooting resolution, open table in CE and enable the Attach to game process "deadspace2.exe" script.
+  2. Run Dead Space 2, set the desired screenshooting resolution, open table in CE and enable the `Attach to game process` script.
-  3. Time control and camera work during in-game cutscenes.
+  3. Time control and camera work during in-game cutscenes and in main menu.

 ### Extra Cheats